-9. Read the following sentence.
-Choose the words that best complete the sentence and write them in the correct spaces.
+Read the following sentence.
+Choose the words that best complete the sentence and write the in the correct spaces.

-The main character in "To Build a Fire" thought the old-timer on Sulphur Creek was description of the old-timer, the reader is meant to know the old-timer is and .
+The main character in "To Build a Fire" thought the old-timer or Sulphur Creek was

+and ; however, based on London's

+description of the old-timer, the reader is meant to know the old-timer. d-timer is

+and .•

+Possible Terms That Describe

+the Old-Timer

+Weak

+Fearful

+Determined

+Wise